arvidn/libtorrent/branches/libtorrent_aio/docs/features.rst

 * uses a separate disk I/O thread to not have the disk ever block on network or client interaction. (see threads_).
+* uses asynchronous disk I/O when available (overlapped I/O, kaio, and posix-aio) to make optimal use of disk bandwidth capacity
+* supports verifying the SHA-1 hash of pieces in multiple threads, to take full advantage of multi core machines.
 * supports files > 2 gigabytes.
 * fast resume support, a way to get rid of the costly piece check at the start of a resumed torrent.
 Saves the storage state, piece_picker state